UniversalDependencies/docs/treebanks/en_gum/index.md

 <ul>
   <li>Ind
     <ul>
-      <li>AUX-Fin: is, was, are, were, has, do, had, 's, have, ’s</li>
+      <li>AUX-Fin: is, was, are, 's, were, do, has, have, had, did</li>
-      <li>VERB-Fin: said, have, are, is, has, had, want, think, came, says</li>
+      <li>VERB-Fin: have, said, are, is, know, has, had, think, want, was</li>
     </ul>
   </li>
 </ul>